Noxbru/Rands/README.md

 which ones to have.
 And you can also choose whether you want to be able to use states or not.

-## Issues and TODO list
+## Issues list
-Here I will write down all the things of the library I think are issues and need to be repaired (hence the name TODO list).
+Here I will write down all the things of the library I think are issues and need to be repaired, or at least noticed.
 Some of them, I really don't know how to correct them so they will be here for a looooong time, sorry about that.
 Although I will provide solutions to some of them, you will have to